eic/Singularity/OSX_installationguide.md

-One can also check that the necessary libraries are in the correct place by running (after running the sphenix environment script), which should print out many of the libraries for e.g. g4detectors and soft link pointers to where the libraries exist in your downloaded code.
+One can also check that the necessary libraries are in the correct place by running (after running the eic environment script), which should print out many of the libraries for e.g. g4detectors and soft link pointers to where the libraries exist in your downloaded code.

 ```
 Singularity rhic_sl7_ext.simg:~/Singularity> ldd $OFFLINE_MAIN/lib/libg4detectors.so
 linux-vdso.so.1 =>  (0x00007ffe3b261000)
-	libg4detectors_io.so.0 => /cvmfs/sphenix.sdcc.bnl.gov/x8664_sl7/release/release_new/new.2/lib/libg4detectors_io.so.0 (0x00007f7cd6403000)
+	libg4detectors_io.so.0 => /cvmfs/eic.opensciencegrid.org/x8664_sl7/release/release_new/new.2/lib/libg4detectors_io.so.0 (0x00007f7cd6403000)
-	libphparameter.so.0 => /cvmfs/sphenix.sdcc.bnl.gov/x8664_sl7/release/release_new/new.2/lib/libphparameter.so.0 (0x00007f7cd61da000)
+	libphparameter.so.0 => /cvmfs/eic.opensciencegrid.org/x8664_sl7/release/release_new/new.2/lib/libphparameter.so.0 (0x00007f7cd61da000)
-	libphg4gdml.so.0 => /cvmfs/sphenix.sdcc.bnl.gov/x8664_sl7/release/release_new/new.2/lib/libphg4gdml.so.0 (0x00007f7cd5f94000)
+	libphg4gdml.so.0 => /cvmfs/eic.opensciencegrid.org/x8664_sl7/release/release_new/new.2/lib/libphg4gdml.so.0 (0x00007f7cd5f94000)
-	libphool.so.0 => /cvmfs/sphenix.sdcc.bnl.gov/x8664_sl7/release/release_new/new.2/lib/libphool.so.0 (0x00007f7cd5d58000)
+	libphool.so.0 => /cvmfs/eic.opensciencegrid.org/x8664_sl7/release/release_new/new.2/lib/libphool.so.0 (0x00007f7cd5d58000)
-	libCGAL.so.13 => /cvmfs/sphenix.sdcc.bnl.gov/x8664_sl7/release/release_new/new.2/lib/libCGAL.so.13 (0x00007f7cd5b3a000)
+	libCGAL.so.13 => /cvmfs/eic.opensciencegrid.org/x8664_sl7/release/release_new/new.2/lib/libCGAL.so.13 (0x00007f7cd5b3a000)
-	libSubsysReco.so.0 => /cvmfs/sphenix.sdcc.bnl.gov/x8664_sl7/release/release_new/new.2/lib/libSubsysReco.so.0 (0x00007f7cd5937000)
+	libSubsysReco.so.0 => /cvmfs/eic.opensciencegrid.org/x8664_sl7/release/release_new/new.2/lib/libSubsysReco.so.0 (0x00007f7cd5937000)
 ...
 ```

-Other potentially useful link - the Jenkins tool keeps track of the output from the underlying sPHENIX build every night.
-One can take a look at the [output](https://web.racf.bnl.gov/jenkins-sphenix/job/sPHENIX/job/singularity-download-validation/72/console) from running the Singularity container from scratch on the RCAS computers, which may provide some helpful feedback to compare to what kind of output you are getting locally.
+Other potentially useful link - the Jenkins tool keeps track of the output from the underlying EIC build every night.
+One can take a look at the [output](https://web.racf.bnl.gov/jenkins-sphenix/job/EIC/job/singularity-download-validation/72/console) from running the Singularity container from scratch on the RCAS computers, which may provide some helpful feedback to compare to what kind of output you are getting locally.